 In my country the ECTS credit system is not used and the grading system is different from Europe.
 How will my previous education be evaluated?

 There are indeed a large number of different grading systems used in different countries.
-The IMBRSea selection committee consists of people who have sufficient background in evaluating the diverse gradin systems.
-Note that the programme and participating universities have a long-lasting experience in this matter.
+The IMBRSea selection committee consists of people who have sufficient background in evaluating the diverse grading systems.

-As a self-funded student you will be able to pay the fee of the first year in two installments.
+As a self-funded student you will be able to pay the fee of the first year in two installments (first installment in May, second before August).
 After completion of the first academic year you will be invited to pay the fee for the second year.
 This second year fee should be paid in one installment.

 After being accepted to the programme, you will receive the request to pay the first part of the participation fee of year 1 of 1000 euro.
 Only after payment of this part your place in IMBRSea at the starting university will be secured.
 The second part of the participation fee should be paid by 1 August of the year in which you start the programme.